IAbeteEtMechante/Python_Tricks_for_Competitive_Programming/README.md

 # Python_Tricks_for_Competitive_Programming
-It's for some tricks that are not really algo but usefull to know
+This repo is like a bag of tricks in Python, that are not really algos, but are usefull to know for CP.

 ## Binary numbers